elucian/bee/syntax/composite.md

 ## Object

 Objects are complex data structures enclosed in curly brackets { , , ,} and separated by comma.
-Each object has attributes with associated data type and identifier.
+Each object has one or more attributes with associated data types.
+Default object constructor is simplistic using JSON like notation to initialize the attribute values.

 **Syntax:**
 ```
 -- declare a class of objects
 def <class_name> <: {<attribute> ε <type>, <attribute> ε <type>...};

--- create an object instance
+-- create an object instance using default constructor
 new <object_name> := {
        <attribute> : <value>,
        <attribute> : <value>,